dprieto-robles/border-deaths-malloy/README.md

 entire U.S.-Mexico border using the No More Deaths Border Death Database.
-This project explores 8,832 recorded deaths spanning 44 years and surfaces concrete insights intended to support humanitarian search efforts and broader awareness of one of the most significant ongoing humanitarian situations in the United States.
+This project explores 8,832 recorded deaths spanning 44 years and surfaces concrete insights intended to support humanitarian search efforts and broader awareness of one of the most significant ongoing humanitarian crises in the United States.

 ---